nicklawls/step/README.md

 ### Wiring it up

-You can use `step` at any point in an app.
-But at some point, you're going to have to convert `Step`s back into the `(model, Cmd msg)` that The Elm Architecture demands.
-The easiest way to do this is with `Step.asUpdateFunction`.
-Just pass it an update function defined with `Step`, and it'll spit out a TEA-compatible update function that does what you'd expect.
+You can use `Pin` at any point in an app.
+But at some point, you're going to have to convert `Notes`s back into the `(model, Cmd msg)` that The Elm Architecture demands.
+The easiest way to do this is with `Pin.tack`.
+Just pass it an update function defined with `Note`, and it'll spit out a TEA-compatible update function that does what you'd expect.

-We also provide `Step.run` if you want more control over happens when the `Step` is a `stay`.
+We also provide `Pin.run` if you want more control over happens when the result is just a `Note` value.

 There is some subtle type trickery going on in these functions with the `Never` type.
-All you should have to know is that in order to pass something to `run` or `asUpdateFunction`, the third type variable in the `Step` (named `a` in the docs) can't be filled in with a concrete type.
-If it is, you need to call `onExit` on it and consume the return value in some way to get the types to line up.
+All you should have to know is that in order to pass something to `run` or `tack`, the first type variable in the `Note` (named `from` in the docs) can't be filled in with a concrete type.
+If it is, you need to call `onPong` on it and consume the return value in some way to get the types to line up.

 ## Example app

-To provide an orienting example, I've [forked Richard's `elm-spa-example`](https://github.com/xilnocas/elm-spa-example), and converted all the update functions to return `Step`s.
-It so happens that that app is architected in a way that makes `step` less useful; there were no opportunities to use `orElse` or `onExit`.
+To provide an orienting example, I've [forked Richard's `elm-spa-example`](https://github.com/xilnocas/elm-spa-example), and converted all the update functions to return `Notes`s.
+It so happens that that app is architected in a way that makes `Note` less useful; there were no opportunities to use `orElse` or `onPong`.
 Still, looking at the diff will give you an idea of how things translate.

 ## FAQ